overcyber/skill_HomeAssistant/README.md

 - "Hey Alice/Snips"
 - whats the state of the pool pump

-**Possible Future additions**
+**Future additions**
 - Add sun events like sunrise and sunset times
-- Capture sensor data and magically do a backlog so it's compatible with telemetry skill
+- Capture sensor data and send it to telemetry skill. ( Sensor data currently captured but does not send to telemetry skill yet)
 - Tell you the IP of a requested device
 -